petrushy/Orekit/README.md

 Orekit is licensed by [CS GROUP](https://www.c-s.fr/) under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 A copy of this license is provided in the [LICENSE.txt](LICENSE.txt) file.

+# Orekit-python-wrapper release checklist

+* Merge released upstream branch into orekit-python develop branch
+* Check if any new classes, interfaces
+* Create new wrapper classes if needed
+* Compile and check for warnings
+*